Towneley family: John Towneley (c. 1528–1607)

 Son of Sir John's second son Charles and Elizabeth Kaye.
 Half-brother through his mother to Alexander Nowell, and Lawrence Nowell (amongst others).
 Often known as John Towneley of Gray's Inn because he was a Lawyer.
 Acquired Towneley by his marriage in 1557 to then 16-year-old Mary, his first cousin once removed, he being a grandchild and she a great-grandchild of Sir John.
 Fined and imprisoned several times between 1573 and 1594 for recusancy and giving shelter to Catholic priests during the reign of Elizabeth I.

 Richard Towneley (1566–1628)

 Born at Towneley Hall, Burnley.
 Son of John and Mary.
 Married Jane Ashton in 1594.
 Built a large extension on the north side of the hall that was finished about 1626.

 Richard Towneley (1598–1635)

 Son of Richard and Jane.
 Died unmarried.

 Charles Towneley (1600–1644)

 Born at Towneley Hall.
 Son of Richard and Jane.
 Catholic.
 Attended St. Omer's College and Louvain in Belgium and the English College in Rome between 1614 and 1624.
 Married Mary Trappes in 1628.
 Inherited the estate in 1635 upon the death of his brother Richard.
 Killed leading a small Infantry regiment for the Royalists at the Battle of Marston Moor during the English Civil War.

+Christopher Towneley (1603 or 1604–1674)

+Born at Towneley Hall.
+A younger son of Richard and Jane.
+Christopher was a noted antiquarian.
+A portrait of him was placed at Towneley Hall.